gabcar/roll-bot/README.md

     - +/-[N]d[D], see options for !roll.  example: !rollme 6d6 d2l +4d4 dh
 "!loot [challenge rating]", returns hoard loot rolled according to the DMG (p.133-139).
+"!randomdm", randomly selects a person for DM duty.
+  optional:
+    - +[NAME], adds a name to the pot.
+Useful when a potential DM is not in the channel.
+    - -[NAME], removes a name from the pot, for scenarios when a member should be excluded from the DM pot.
+    - -[NAME#discriminator], removes a name with a discriminator from the pot.
+This is useful when there are user name overlaps.
 ```

 ### Examples